Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Introduction

 \textbf{Contribution.} In the present paper, we propose applying the minimum discrepancy principle stopping rule for the $k$-NN regression estimator in order to select $k$.
-We prove a non-asymptotic upper bound on the performance of the minimum dicrepancy principle stopping rule measured in the empirical $L_2(\mathbb{P}_n)$ norm.
-This bound implies that, under a quite mild assumption on the regression function, the minimum discrepancy principle stopping rule provides a statistically (minimax) optimal functional estimator, in particular, over the class of Lipschitz functions on a bounded domain.
-In Section 5, we show that our method improves the performances of classical selection procedures, such as 5-fold cross-validation and Hold-out, on artificial and real data.
-Besides that, the proposed strategy lowers the computational time of the selection procedure compared to some well-known model selection strategies, such as the generalized cross-validation and Akaike's AIC, i.e., $\mathcal{O}\left( n^2 \left( n - k \right) \right)$ for MDP($k$) and $\mathcal{O}\left( n^3 \right)$ for Akaike's AIC and generalized cross-validation, respectively.
-We emphasize that the proposed strategy for choosing $k$ is \textit{easy-to-implement} in practice since it involves only computing the empirical risk and estimating the noise level of the regression model.
+We prove a non-asymptotic upper bound on the performance of the minimum dicrepancy principle stopping rule measured in the empirical $L_2(\mathbb{P}_n)$ and population $L_2(\mathbb{P}_X)$ norms.
+Those bounds imply that, under a quite mild assumption on the regression function, the minimum discrepancy principle stopping rule provides a statistically (minimax) optimal functional estimator, in particular, over the class of Lipschitz functions on a bounded domain.
+In Section 5, we show that our method often improves the performances of classical selection procedures, such as 5-fold, Hold-out and generalized cross-validation, on artificial and real data.
+Besides that, the proposed strategy lowers the computational time of the selection procedure compared to some well-known model selection strategies, such as the generalized cross-validation, Akaike's AIC or Lepskii principle, since the latter strategies need to calculate all $k$-NN estimators, $k = 1, \dots, n$, of the regression function.
+We emphasize that the proposed strategy for choosing $k$ is \textit{easy-to-implement} in practice since it involves only monitoring the empirical risk, does not use any hold-out data and does not require any parameters to tune, which is not true for (\cite{arlot2009data}), Lepskii principle (\cite{lepski1992problems, lepskii1992asymptotically}) or (\cite{zhao2019minimax, zhao2021minimax}).
+In the latter work, in order to calculate the optimal $k $, three design parameters $(A, K, q)$ have to be carefully chosen by the user.

 \textbf{Outline of the paper.} The organization of the paper is as follows.
 Section \ref{sec:model} describes the statistical model, its main assumption and introduces the notation that will be used along the paper.
 In Section \ref{sec:estimator_stopping_rule}, we introduce the $k$-NN estimator and explain how to compute the minimum discrepancy early stopping rule.
 Section \ref{sec:optimality_result} provides the main theoretical result that shows that the proposed rule is statistically optimal for some classes of functions (e.g., the well-known class of Lipschitz functions on a bounded domain).
 In Section \ref{sec:simulations}, one can find simulation results for the proposed stopping rule.
 To be precise, we compare this rule to the generalized cross-validation estimator, Akaike's AIC criterion, $V$--fold and Hold-out cross-validation stopping rules (\cite{arlot2010survey}) tested on some artificial and real-world data sets.
 Section \ref{sec:conc} concludes the paper.
 All the technical proofs are in the supplementary material.